-The Dance of Shiva, Shiva Natarajasana or Shiva Nata is a beautiful practice, which can often feel a bit overwhelming at first.
+The Dance of Shiva, Shiva Natarajasana or Shiva Nata is a beautiful practice, of great depths that will unfold and show themselves through time and commitment.

 As well as increased confidence and co-ordination of the arms and a testing brain work out, you will benefit from a fantastic shoulder work out too, opening your upper spine, chest and shoulders.